faa2025/scripts/README.md

 Central repository for scripts running on the backend server.
 Most have been implemented and require no further action.

 ## 1. rename-files -FOLDER
 - Scripts in this folder rename files in a designated folder.
-The script adds a specified prefix to all files of the folder.
+The script adds a specified prefix to all filenames.
 Change filenames / paths according to your environment.
 - `rename_hastrains.sh`
 - `rename_notrains.sh`